edumserrano/webpack-module-federation-with-angular/code-demos/web-component-ng16/README.md

 > **Note**
 >
-> The `MyStandaloneComponent` Angular component an input and an output which aren't used on the mfe1 app.
+> The `MyStandaloneComponent` Angular component has an input and an output which aren't used on the mfe1 app.
 Only the shell is setting the input and consuming the output event.
 >
 > We could have added more code to the mfe1 app that would exercise the inputs and outputs and without causing any side effect to the `MyStandaloneComponent` when exported.
 However, this wasn't done with the sole reason of keeping the mfe1 app as simple as possible.
 >

 ## Shell app

 The shell app is an Angular 16 app that programatically loads a Web component exposed by the mfe1 app on page load.
 This is done on the `ngOnInit` method at [app.component.ts](/code-demos/web-component-ng16/shell-ng16/src/app/app.component.ts).
-Furthermore, at the [app.component.html](/code-demos/web-component-ng16/shell-ng16/src/app/app.component.html) you can see how the input to the Web component is being set, as well as the subscription to its custom event.
+Furthermore, at the [app.component.html](/code-demos/web-component-ng16/shell-ng16/src/app/app.component.html) you can see how the Web component properties are being set and how its events are being consumed.

 Click on the `Send message` button from the remotely loaded component and see the message produced by the Web component be displayed on the shell.